 AP: In part.
-There are intractable problems, intractable theological problems.
+There are intractable theological problems.
 If God is all loving and God is all powerful, whence evil?
-And why does somebody like me get cancer and live while somebody with the same diagnosis gets the same cancer and dies?
+Why does somebody like me get cancer and live while somebody with the same diagnosis gets the same cancer and dies?
 I can’t explain these things.
-They’re very troubling.
+They’re troubling.

-When I get to heaven, I’m surely going to ask the Father, “Could you not have created a world without cancer?”
-I’m not sure I have a good answer in terms of a satisfying answer that would be acceptable to the logic of the world other than to make a confession.
-And that is, I believe that in the end, every tear will be wiped away and that God will gather his people to himself, and there will be joy, and joy will have a name, and his name is Jesus, in whom we will be in communion.
+When I get to heaven, I’m going to ask the Father, “Could you not have created a world without cancer?”
+I’m not sure I have a good answer in terms of a satisfying answer that would be acceptable to the logic of the world other than to make a confession: I believe that in the end, every tear will be wiped away and God will gather his people to himself, and there will be joy, and joy will have a name, and his name is Jesus, in whom we will be in communion.

 It’s not just “whistle a happy tune whenever you feel afraid” or “a pie in the sky when you die”— it’s a question of trusting.
-That’s wrong.
+No, that’s wrong.
 That puts it upon me.
-But let me put it this way, I have decided that sometimes experiences and problems to the contrary, that the message of the New Testament is true.
-And I’ve decided to live by that and that Jesus reigns, and while there are a ton of things I can’t explain, and at 63 there are more things I can’t explain than I could when I was 43, and theology is inherently messy with all kinds of loose ends, but I have decided to trust that Jesus is a victorious Lord.
+Let me put it this way: I have decided that sometimes experiences and problems to the contrary, the message of the New Testament is true.
+I’ve decided to live by that, and that Jesus reigns.
+While there are a ton of things I can’t explain (and at 63 there are more things I can’t explain than I could when I was 43), and theology is inherently messy with all kinds of loose ends, I have decided to trust that Jesus is a victorious Lord.

 My word to pastors is, don’t point to what you can do, point your people to Jesus.
 Even if they experience things to the contrary, tell them, declare to them, that Jesus in the Spirit is with them.
 And heaven help us, pray God that the Lord will turn up in their lives.
 I can’t manipulate it or control it, but I’m not without resources.

-You go, “Oh, can I baptize a dead person?
+You go, “Can I baptize a dead person?
 Do I have authority to do this?”
-But 30 seconds to conduct a theological colloquium in your head.
+You have but 30 seconds to conduct a theological colloquium in your head.
 The nurse comes, “You can see your wife now,” and you walk into the room.
 There’s Mary in a bed with sheets pulled up to her chin.
 Baby’s in the bassinette completely covered in a blanket.
 The couple meet, and they’re tentative and unsure of how to relate.
 You’re standing there.
 You can’t fix it.
 I’m a pastor and I can’t fix it.
 I can’t raise the dead.
 This child is dead.
 I can’t heal their pain.

 Then you realize that Mary’s probably never held the baby.
 So you whisper in her husband’s ear, “Give the baby to her mother.”
 He goes, picks up the baby, and there’s the three of them, a cameo.
 “Pastor, we want you to baptize the baby.”
 Oh, what do I do?
-Then you remember that you had attended my lectures on Calvin’s doctrine of the ascension, and this is not kidding, and remember that Calvin taught three things about the ministry of the ascended Lord.
+Then you remember that you had attended my lectures on Calvin’s doctrine of the ascension (this is not kidding), and remember that Calvin taught three things about the ministry of the ascended Lord.